-In this Aruba travel guide, I’ll share the ten most important things to know before visiting One Happy Island–plus a few extra travel tips at the end!
+In this Aruba travel guide, we’ll share the ten most important things to know before visiting One Happy Island.
+With multiple trips to the island under my belt, I’ve also included a few extra travel tips at the end!
 Especially if this is your first time in Aruba, read carefully to guarantee a hassle-free trip.

 Disclaimer: This article contains affiliate links.
 I may earn a small commission when you purchase a product or book a stay through these links at no extra cost to you.